12 Best Poodle Mixes for Families & Kids [2025 Guide]

 If you’re concerned about the ethics of purchasing a mixed-breed dog, consider getting your Doodle puppy online through Mawoo.
 We are dedicated to upholding the best practices in the pet industry and are conscientious of our responsibilities to animals and customers at every step.
 We only work with caring breeders who have been vetted to ensure responsible breeding practices.

-That said, there are close to 40 different types of Poodle mixes to choose from, and each one has its own unique set of characteristics to love.
-If you’re still not sure which Poodle mix is the right fit for your family, take our Puppy Match Quiz to help you narrow down your options!
+There are close to 40 different types of Poodle mixes to choose from, and each one has its own unique set of characteristics to love.
+With so many adorable and affectionate Poodle mixes to choose from, how do you pick the one that’s best for your home?

 FAQs